ghsyeung/gary-random-writings/courses/proof-or-disprove.md

 **false** (disprove).

 But don't fret, we can solve it in 2 parts and the first part doesn't require you to know more than just basic Logic with Quantifiers.

 Remember in the world of logic, any mathematical statement can either be **true** or **false**.

-The important part of these **prove or disprove** questions is the marks are given to the **content** of your justification, simply saying a statement is true/false generally doesn't give you any marks.
+The important part of these **prove or disprove** questions is that marks are given to the **content** of your justification, simply saying a statement is true/false generally doesn't give you any marks.

 So the goal is **quickly identify** whether a statement is true or false.
-Then you can spend the time focusing on the justification.
+Then you can spend the time focusing on the justification. (we'll focus on the first part in this post)

-## Intuition
+## Intuition (∃x)

-It's pretty straight forward to tell whether a predicate logic statements is true/false (e.g. `1 + 1 = 3 in Z`, `In English, the letter B follows after A`).
+It's pretty straight forward to tell whether a predicate logic statement is true/false (e.g. `1 + 1 = 3 in Z`, `In English, the letter B follows after A`).

 Things get slighly trickier when we involve **quantifier(s)**.
-So let's try a few examples and see if we can generalize this approach after.
+So let's try a few examples and then see if we can generalize this approach.

 Suppose the statement is `Some students in Canada goes to Langara College`.
-I am sure you can quickly determin this true or false.
+I am sure you can quickly determine this is true or false.
 But what's the thinking process?

 For me, this translates to `∃x, inCanada(x) ∧ isStudent(x) | x goes to Langara College`.
-It means I have "find someone who lives in Canada and is a student at the same time" and that "someone goes to Langara College".
+It means I have to "find someone who lives in Canada and is a student at the same time" and that "someone goes to Langara College".

 Note that the LHS of `|` describes the condition/domain on `x`, so `x` cannot be